Universal-Basic-Compute/kinos10/blueprints/kinos/template/sources/api_reference_v2.md

 - **Blueprint**: A template that defines the behavior, capabilities, and structure of kins.
 Blueprints contain the core files and configuration that determine how kins function.

 - **Kin**: An instance of a blueprint.
 Each kin has its own state, memory, and files, allowing for personalized interactions while inheriting the core functionality of its blueprint.

+- **Channel**: A conversation thread within a kin that maintains its own message history.
+Channels allow a kin to have multiple separate conversations with different users or for different purposes.

+- **Main Channel**: The default channel that exists for every kin, represented by the root messages.json file.
+This maintains backward compatibility with the original single-conversation model.

 - **Mode**: A predefined behavior setting that modifies how a kin responds to messages.
 Modes can change the tone, style, or purpose of interactions without requiring changes to the kin's files.